Professional Practice (AFCP802)

 - Evaluate and synthesise established knowledge and apply professional judgement to current issues in applied finance practice.

-- Communicate effectively to diverse audiences.
+- Communicate effectively using a variety of forms to diverse audiences.

 - Collaborate effectively with colleagues in order to address contemporary issues in applied finance.